-A graduate student must file a degree plan that includes those courses to be applied toward a particular degree and formally establishes the advisory committee.
+A graduate student must file a degree plan which includes those courses to be applied toward a particular degree and formally establishes the advisory committee.
 The student's advisory committee will evaluate the student's previous education and degree objectives.
 The committee, in consultation with the student, will develop a proposed degree plan and outline a research problem that, when completed, as indicated by the dissertation, will constitute the basic requirements for the degree.
 The degree plan must be filed with the Graduate and Professional School during the semester in which the student is enrolled in the 36th hour, and no later than 90 days prior to the preliminary examination.

-Registration for future semesters is blocked until the degree plan is on file.
+The core curriculum for Research, Measurement and Statistics (RMS) doctoral students is presented below.
 Lower division undergraduate coursework (100- and 200-level) may not be used for credit toward a graduate degree.
 Coursework applied to a previous degree may not be used toward a graduate degree.
 Coursework may not be used to satisfy requirements for more than one degree.
 Additional coursework may be added to the approved degree plan by the student's advisory committee if such additional coursework is needed to correct deficiencies in the student's academic preparation.
+Specific details and requirements for each degree program may be obtained from the student's academic department or the specific degree program requirements provided in the catalog.
+No changes can be made to the degree plan once the student's Request for Final Examination or Request for Final Examination Exemption is approved by the School of Graduate and Professional Studies.